Urophagia: Humans

+As food

+Emergency survival techniques

 Survival guides such as the US Army Field Manual, the SAS Survival Handbook, and others generally advise against drinking urine for survival.
 These guides state that drinking urine tends to worsen rather than relieve dehydration due to the salts in it, and that urine should not be consumed in a survival situation, even when no other fluid is available.

-In one incident, Aron Ralston drank urine when trapped for several days with his arm under a boulder.
+Aron Ralston drank urine when trapped for several days with his arm under a boulder.
 Survivalist television host Bear Grylls drank urine and encouraged others to do so on several episodes on his TV shows.

+Medicine

+Historically, doctors would taste patients' urine to detect hyperglycemia.

+Sexual activity

 Folk medicine

-In various cultures, alternative medicine applications exist of urine from humans, or animals such as camels or cattle, for medicinal or cosmetic purposes, including drinking of one's own urine, but no evidence supports their use.
+In various cultures, alternative medicine can advocate the consumption of urine from various animals such as humans, camels, or cattle for medicinal or cosmetic purposes, but no evidence supports their use.

-Sexual practice

-Some people are sexually aroused by urine, which can include the drinking of their own or other people's urine.